 E: Evolving – Common moles don’t really change over time.
 A malignant mole, though, will evolve and change in size, color, and overall appearance.
 If you notice a mole changing, that’s a warning sign.

 If your dermatologist finds one or more concerning moles during your skin cancer screening, there’s only one way they can know for sure if there’s a malignancy present: doing a biopsy.
 Some types of moles can look exactly like melanoma, but be completely benign, so skin cancer isn’t something that can be diagnosed just from a visual inspection.

 Biopsies are very common and can be conducted in a matter of minutes with little to no pain.
 Your dermatologist will numb the area, shave a small layer off to send to pathology for testing, and put a bandage over the site.
 You’ll just need to keep it clean and apply antibiotic ointment daily to ensure it heals properly.
-It usually takes about two weeks to receive results, at which time, your dermatologist in Spring will contact you to let you know if any further steps will be necessary.
+It usually takes about two weeks to receive results, at which time, your dermatologist will contact you to let you know if any further steps will be necessary.

 If you do have skin cancer, your dermatologist may need to perform additional tests to narrow down the type of skin cancer and the stage.
 Eight out of ten patients have basal cell cancer, which grows slowly and doesn’t spread further than the epidermis.
 If melanoma is discovered, additional testing will reveal if the cancer has spread any further than the mole.

 Early detection is key in the successful treatment of skin cancer, so making the time to see your dermatologist once a year for a skin cancer screening can save your life.

 Ready to schedule your skin cancer screening?
 Contact Dr. Perri at Perri Dermatology to schedule an appointment at one of our two offices.